 What Is a Service Level Agreement in Software Development?

-A service level agreement for software development is a written contract that outlines the expected level of service between a client and their IT service provider.
+What does SLA stand for in tech?
+It stands for service level agreement.
+In software development, it is a written contract that outlines the expected level of service between a client and their IT service provider.
 It is typically required when outsourcing development projects, hiring a dedicated development team and/or distributed development team, or setting up an offshore development center.

-SLA describes service commitments and measures used to evaluate that the service is delivered up to expectations.
-This contract also usually includes the description of the reimbursement of costs as well as corrective actions in case the provider makes an SLA violation.
+This agreement outlines the service commitments and the measures used to evaluate whether the service is delivered according to expectations.
+It usually includes a description of cost reimbursement and corrective actions in case the provider violates the contract.

 Oleksandr Boiko